davidgsd/AllScan/README.md

 3. Other features that are highly requested or that seem like a good idea

 # Release Notes
+**v0.91 2025-05-01**<br>
+Optimizations to JavaScript that highlights Favs table node column cells for connected nodes.
+Optimizations to install/update script.

 **v0.90 2025-05-01**<br>
 Highlight Node column cell in Favorites Table if node is currently connected.
 Add example files showing how to set up DTMF commands as used in AllScan nodes - see docs/rpt.conf and extensions.conf.
 Enhancements to install/update script to install additional utilities including avahi-daemon and asl3-tts, and to update php.ini if needed to enable SQLite3.